isovector/draconian-results/pho.md

 Do not gather with several groups of new people. **Stick to** **the same people**.
 Continue to use COVID-19 layers of protection and maintain physical distancing.

-All restrictions for indoor gatherings remain in place.
-No indoor gatherings of any size are allowed.
 Patios and outdoor areas at restaurants, pubs and bars are **not included** as places to gather with 10 people at one table.

-### Gatherings inside residences or vacation accommodations

-No social gatherings of **any size** inside your residence with anyone other than your household or, if you live alone, your core bubble.
-For
-example:

--   Do not invite friends or extended family into your residence or vacation accommodation.
--   Do not host a party or event inside your house

 [Expand All]()[ \| ][Collapse
 All]()